cybex-gmbh/transmorpher/README.md

 - Interchangeability is now configured via .env keys and config files
     - Check the [Interchangeability](#interchangeability) section for more information

+##### SQS FIFO

+- The `sqs-fifo` queue connection and driver have been removed in favour of Laravel's SQS FIFO implementation
+    - if you have previously used the `sqs-fifo` connection, replace it with `sqs`

 #### Client implementations

 - V1 will be deprecated in the near future, please use v2 routes